 The release of statistical information regarding the 287(g) program must be coordinated with the ICE Office of Public Affairs.
 The WCSO hereby agrees to coordinate with ICE regarding information to be released to the media regarding actions taken under this MOA.
-In the Task Force model setting, all contact with the media involving investigations conducted under this MOA by Task Force Officers (TFO) will be done pursuant to ICE policy.
 The points of contact for ICE and the WCSO for this purpose are identified in Appendix C.